-25. Disclosure under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013
+25. Disclosure under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act,

-The Company has in place an anti-sexual harassment policy in line with the requirement of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+The Company has in place a Prevention of Sexual Harassment policy (POSH) in line with the requirement of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 Internal Compliance Committee (ICC) has been set up to redress complaints received regarding sexual harassment.
 All employees (Permanent, contractual, temporary and trainees) are covered under this policy.
-The Company has not received any complaint about sexual harassment during the year 2020-21.
+The Company has not received any complaint about sexual harassment during FY22.